-This post is about things to do in NYC in May including a top 10 list as well as sections on free, family-friendly and nighttime things to do.
-Our tour schedule goes into full swing in May with more than 8 tours offered every day.
+This post is about things to do in NYC in May, including a top 10 list as well as sections on free, family-friendly and nighttime things to do, updated for 2018.
 See our full listings of pay-what-you-wish walking tours by clicking here, and check our definitive Things to Do in NYC guide.
-If you are coming at the beginning of the month or at the end, check our posts on things to do in New York in April and in June.

-Below is our list of the top things to do in May.
+Below is our list of the top 10 things to do in May.
 If you are considering visiting many of NYC’s top attractions, then you might want to consider a tourist discount pass, which could save you considerable money.
 Read our post comparing the different tourist discount passes.
-Several bus tour companies, including hop-on, hop-off buses, also offer discounts and deals.
+Several bus tour companies, including hop-on-hop-off buses, also offer discounts and deals.

 Fleet Week is a time to celebrate America’s men and women of our forces at sea as they arrive in NYC for a week of fun.
 You’ll be able to tour all sorts of sea vessels used by the Navy, Marine Corps, and Coast Guard.
 Many of the activities, such as interactive experiences and educational talks, occur at the Intrepid Sea, Air & Space Museum.
 There will be a Parade of Ships that includes a flotilla of visiting vessels and tall ships that cruise along the Hudson River.
 For best views, head down to Battery Park to see the harbor and greet the ships.

 TIP: If you aren’t here during Fleet Week but want to visit the Intrepid, see our post on how to get discount tickets for an otherwise pricey attraction.